-Remove screws or nuts and washers securing each cylinder head.
+- Remove screws or nuts and washers securing each cylinder head.
 Unless screws are damaged or questionable, they can be reused.
 Discard nuts and washers once removed; do not reuse.
 Studs (if present) should only be removed if damaged or if cylinder reconditioning is necessary.
-Once removed, they must be replaced.

-- Mark position of push rods as either intake or exhaust and cylinder 1 or 2.
-Push rods should always be reinstalled in same positions. - Carefully remove push rods, cylinder heads and head gaskets. - 4.
+Once removed, they must be replaced. - 2.
+Mark location of push rods as either intake or exhaust and cylinder 1 or 2.
+Push rods should always be reinstalled in same positions. - 3.
+Carefully remove push rods, cylinder heads, and head gaskets. - 4.
 Remove lifters from lifter bores.
-Use a Hydraulic Lifter Tool.
+Use a hydraulic lifter tool.
 Do not use a magnet to remove lifters.
-Mark lifters by location, as either intake or exhaust and cylinder 1 or 2.
+Mark lifters by location, as either intake or exhaust, and cylinder 1 or 2.
 Hydraulic lifters should always be reinstalled in same position.